Sunday, November 3, 2024

 Plot- Kristen (Patricia Arquette) has dreams of Freddy and he makes it look like she has attempted suicide.
 Her parents decide to place her in a mental health facility where she meets other teens who have seen Freddy and whom he has made to look like they have attempted suicide.
 It turns out that Kristen has the power to bring other people into her dreams and each of the other teens have powers they can link into whilst asleep, so they decide to try and use their powers to defeat Freddy.

-Short reviews- This is better than Part 2 but not as good as the first as it has a vibe of a superhero film gone wrong.
+Short reviews- This is better than Part 2 but not as good as the first film as it has a vibe of a superhero film gone wrong (that said it is what The New Mutants wishes it was).
 Very over the top and silly especially when the teens in their dreams declare their powers.
 It is fun but not a great film

 New to me or not- First watch and would rewatch.